EvgeniiTitov/coding-practice/coding_practice/data_structures/README.md

 ### TODO:

-- Top-down and bottom-up recursion, tail recursion simulation in python

 - Queue with pointers

 - AVL trees and why self balancing is important for trees
 - Graphs (stopped at 355)